-The Division of Strategic Communications will test the UA Alerts system monthly by sending a test message to the entire campus community.
+The Public Safety PIO will test the UA Alerts system monthly by sending a test message to the entire campus community.
 The test will be documented and include the date, time, and notification results.
-In conjunction with this test, Strategic Communications will publicize the web addresses of the Annual Campus Security and Fire Safety Report and the Office of Emergency Management.
+In conjunction with this test, the PIO will work with Strategic Communications to publicize the web addresses of the Annual Campus Security and Fire Safety Report and the Office of Emergency Management.
 Both websites contain the University's emergency response, notification, and evacuation procedures.
-Strategic Communications will also annually test the Campus PA system.
+The PIO will also test the Campus PA system monthly, unless there are extenuating circumstances that prevent the testing.

 The University conducts exercises, at least annually, that test emergency and evacuation procedures.
 These exercises adhere to Homeland Security Exercise and Evaluation Program requirements and involve relevant offices and personnel on campus.
-These exercises are documented and the information is stored within The Office of Emergency Management.
+These exercises are documented, and the information is stored within The Office of Emergency Management.